 Although at some distance from the country’s capital, Santa Teresa has all the essentials you need.

 There is a bank in town and a few ATMs so you can take care of your money needs without travelling far.

 You also have an urgent care center and doctors available for non-urgent care matters.
 You’ll find the center in the town’s business area.

 There are a few pharmacies, and if your prescription isn’t available, they will bring it from the city for you.

 You’ll find several dentists plus private and public healthcare in the neighbouring area.

 Outside of town, you’ll find Futuro Verde, an International Baccalaureate World School.
 With bilingual education and progressive thinking, it’s a popular expat family choice.

 Costa Rica has a special police force dedicated to tourists.
 Santa Teresa has a delegation committed to this due to the population of tourists in the area.
-You will see officers in white shirts available to help with any issues and problems that arise.
+You will see officers in white shirts available to help with any issues and problems.

 10. All the necessary amenities on your doorstep

 Santa Teresa isn’t all about the beaches and the surf.
 You can go for some great hikes through the rainforest.